|

 on his registration papers.
 (This information

-was paraphrased form the Maltese Only home page)
+was paraphrased from the Maltese Only home page)

 Papers